Frequently Asked Questions:

 : How do I find a Driving Instructor who's right for me?

 : Choosing the right driving instructor is probably one of the most important decisions you will make when starting to learn to drive.
 Not only will you need someone who is at the top of their profession but you will also want someone who will be patient, thorough, knowledgable and inspiring; you will also need a driving instructor who will make learning fun and also nuture you in to becoming a safe and confident driver.
 The best way to judge whether a driving instructor is right for you is from their customer feedback as this will enable you to get an excellent real picture of the person.
+Our Grade A driving instructor has been classed as 'Outstanding' on the indepdent customer feedback website Freeindex.
 Click here to see what PSLdrive School of Motoring's customer say about us.

 : What do the different grades of instructor mean?